minimalparts/nonce2vec/README.md

 # nonce2vec
 Welcome to Nonce2Vec!

-This is the repo accompanying the paper "High-risk learning: acquiring new word vectors from tiny data" (Herbelot &amp; Baroni, 2017).
+This is the repo accompanying the paper [High-risk learning: acquiring new word vectors from tiny data](http://aurelieherbelot.net/resources/papers/emnlp2017_final.pdf) (Herbelot &amp; Baroni, 2017).
 If you use this code, please cite the following:
 ```tex
 @InProceedings{herbelot-baroni:2017:EMNLP2017,